US Senate Aproves the Program Management Improvement and Accountability Act

 The US Senate has unanimously approved the Program Management Improvement and Accountability Act (S1.550).
 The Act has now cleared both chambers and will go back to the President for signature.
-PMI are pretty excited about the bill - they have been vocal about their endorsement of the bill and see it as a good thing for both the US federal government and Project Management professionals.
+PMI is pretty excited about the bill – they have been vocal about their endorsement of the law and see it as a good thing for both the US federal government and Project Management professionals.

 - adopt and oversee implementation of government-wide standards, policies, and guidelines for program and project management for executive agencies;

 - chair the Program Management Policy Council (established by this Act);

 - establish standards and policies for executive agencies consistent with widely accepted standards for program and project management planning and delivery;